 • Derek Dempsey, Director of Empyrric and member of West Midlands Police Ethics Committee

-• Katrina Ffrench, UNJUST CIC
+• Katrina Ffrench, UNJUST UK

 • Megan Goulding and Katy Watts, Liberty